scientific-python/cookie/docs/pages/patterns/data_files.md

 the file to git.

 If the file in question is a text file and not very large (\< 100 kB) than it's reasonable to just bundle it with the package.
+If not, see the recommendation at the end.

 ## How to Package Data Files